pgerv12/streamsx.documentation/docs/beamrunner/beamrunner-2a-onprem.md

   title: Using
 ---

-Installing IBM® Streams Runner for Apache Beam for an on-premise installation of IBM Streams involves extracting the Streams Runner toolkit and configuring environment variables.
+Installing IBM® Streams Runner for Apache Beam from an installation of IBM Streams involves extracting the Streams Runner toolkit and configuring environment variables.

-## Before you start: develop your application
+## Before you start
-Apache Beam applications can be developed without the Streams Runner being installed.
-For information about developing your Beam application, see the [Beam SDK for Java](https://beam.apache.org/documentation/sdks/java/).

 The on-premise installation of Streams Runner supports Apache Beam 2.4 applications, so your application must use the [version 2.4 Java API](https://beam.apache.org/documentation/sdks/javadoc/2.4.0/).